cslazuli/Personal-Java-Projects/README.md

 # Star Lifetime Estimator

-Made in Fall 2021 by Ezinna Ononuju
+Programmed in Fall 2021 by Ezinna Ononuju; Tested using Eclipse IDE

 This is a Java program which can calculate the estimated lifetime of a main sequence star given its mass in solar masses (proportion of that star's mass to the sun's mass).